Failure to communicate and delay in diagnosing lung cancer

 As this case illustrates, having written policies and procedures in place to track and follow up with lab work, testing, and referrals is important for quality patient care.
 Maintaining standardized policies and procedures helps to ensure that each care team member understands their responsibilities.
 In this case, the chest x-ray results were emergent, but the physicians did not respond appropriately.

 While a physician who orders diagnostic testing or imaging is ultimately responsible for obtaining the results and acting on them, there is also a shared responsibility of all physicians to ensure results are communicated in a timely manner.
 This includes timely review and reporting of critical results to patients and planning appropriate follow up.

 Radiologist A left a voicemail message for Orthopedic Surgeon A and faxed the results to Primary Care Physician A without following up to ensure they received and understood the test results.
 Both physicians later testified that they were unaware of these communications.

-It is important for any practice that handles incoming and outgoing lab/diagnostic imaging orders to create, implement, and maintain tracking policies and procedures, with special consideration made to critical, unexpected or abnormal results.
+It is important to create, implement, and maintain tracking policies and procedures, with special consideration made to critical, unexpected or abnormal results.
 In this case, a communication breakdown occurred after the results were received.
 They were sent to the practice, and additional communication attempts were made by the radiologist.
 However, the results were not reviewed by treating physicians or communicated to the patient.

 According to the American College of Radiology, there are also instances when it may be appropriate for an interpreting physician to contact the patient directly with results if the ordering physician cannot be located or reached.
 (1)